dulanjal/mdtester/SQL.md

 This package provides the functionality required to access and manipulate data stored in any type of relational database.

-The first step to access the database is to create an 'Endpoint', which is a virtual representation of the physical endpoint that you are trying to connect to.
+The first step to access a database is to create an 'Endpoint', which is a virtual representation of the physical endpoint that you are trying to connect to.
 For this you need to create an endpoint of SQL client type and provide the necessary connection parameters.
 That will create a pool of connections to the specified database.

 Example:
 ```